-- 1. Units seeking to dig within the Fort Knox range and training area complex must submit a memorandum through Cultural Resources to Range Branch 30 days prior to the requested start date of training.
-The memorandum will include the following: - a.
-Provide the primary POC responsible to coordinate all aspects of the digging operation to include responsibility to fill in all excavations at the completion of training. - b.
+1. Units seeking to dig within the Fort Knox range and training area complex must submit a memorandum through Cultural Resources to Range Branch 30 days prior to the requested start date of training.
+The memorandum will include the following:

+b.
 Describe what it is you want to dig (i.e. individual hasty or prepared fighting positions, heavy weapon fighting positions, vehicle fighting positions, tank ditch, etc.).
-Also provide the dimensions for each type of emplacement and an approximate number of emplacements to be dug. - c.
-Provide the date digging will begin (this request should be submitted to EMD/Range at least 30 days prior to training dates). - d.
+Also provide the dimensions for each type of emplacement and an approximate number of emplacements to be dug.

+c.
+Provide the date digging will begin (this request should be submitted to EMD/Range at least 30 days prior to training dates).

+d.
 Provide the location where digging activities are requested.
 Attach a map or drawing of the area depicting a polygon of the area to which digging activities will be contained.
-Provide an 8-digit grid coordinate for each corner of the polygon and an approximate acreage/square footage of the area to be disturbed. - 2.
-The memorandum must be approved by Cultural Resources, located in building 9297, Room 108 (624-6581), prior to submission to Range Branch.
+Provide an 8-digit grid coordinate for each corner of the polygon and an approximate acreage/square footage of the area to be disturbed.

+2. The memorandum must be approved by Cultural Resources, located in building 9297, Room 108 (624-6581), prior to submission to Range Branch.